-We have an comprehensive approach to creating pest free environments in Educational atmospheres, that relies upon teaching our clients what pest populations they really need to be conscious about, when to make physical changes to the facility and how to communicate with parents about our services in a way that leaves them confident the District has their children’s health and well being at the front of their concerns.
+We have a comprehensive approach to creating pest-free environments in Educational atmospheres, that relies upon teaching our clients what pest populations they really need to be conscious about, when to make physical changes to the facility, and how to communicate with parents about our services in a way that leaves them confident the District has their children’s health and well being at the front of their concerns.

-The key to successful pest management in any School is a five-fold combination of evaluation, planning, execution and communication… with precise and calculated follow up.
-University has been doing this for over 41 years.
+The key to successful pest management in any School is a five-fold combination of evaluation, planning, execution, and communication… with precise and calculated follow-up.
+University has been doing this for over 47 years.
 We have perfected taking the challenges unique to your situation, customizing our treatment procedures, our focus solely on adapting and overcoming any and all of your pest predicaments.
-With such a foundation of experience, our technicians approach each client with a confidence that University’s approach and solution to each individual need is unrivaled and unsurpassed.
+With such a foundation of experience, our technicians approach each client with confidence that University’s approach and solution to each individual need is unrivaled and unsurpassed.
 We know that the perfect balance is struck when our pest professional will evaluate your campus and knows the needs before you can even express them.